tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 Now that we know where we are and what files and directories are present let us create a new directory for our project.
-This is achieved using the ``mkdir`` command, short for "make directory".
+This is achieved using the ``mkdir`` command, short for *make directory*.
 After having created the directory move into it using the ``cd`` command.

 .. code-block:: none